go-vela/site/content/usage/schedule_build.md

 {{% alert title="Tip:" color="primary" %}}
 We recommend adding the `deployment` event to your `ruleset` for processes that you want to run on a schedule.

-This will enable you to manually trigger a build once that replicates the configuration you want to run on a schedule.
+This will enable you to manually trigger a build that replicates the configuration you want to run on a schedule.

 This is especially useful when attempting to initially test and debug your pipeline for a schedule.
 {{% /alert %}}